Oriental Shorthair: Breed

 The Oriental Shorthair is a member of the Siamese family of breeds, and can be found in various solid colors, and patterns such as smoke, shaded, parti-color/tortoiseshell, tabby and bicolor (any of the above, with white).
 Not all variants are acceptable to all organizations that recognize the breed.

 Characteristics

 Conforming Oriental Shorthairs, like any of the Siamese type, have almond-shaped eyes and a wedge-shaped head with large ears.
 Their bodies are typically "sleek" but muscular.

 The long-haired version of the breed, the Oriental Longhair (recognized since 1995 by CFA), simply carries a pair of the recessive long hair genes.

 Personality

 Oriental Shorthair cats have high locomotion levels and are natural conversationalists.
 The adult Oriental Shorthair cats are considered to be active, curious and interested about surroundings by breeders and veterinarians.

 Size

 The Oriental Shorthair is a medium size cat.
 On average, males weigh from 8–12 lb, with females weighing less than 8 lb.

 Health

-Due to the close relationship with the Siamese, it could have similar health problems as the Siamese: